ihearditinadream/AskDunzoPrototype/replit.md

-# AskDunzo Website
+# AskDunzo Platform

 ## Overview

+AskDunzo is a comprehensive platform consisting of:
+1. **Marketing Website & Dashboard** - A full-stack React application that serves as the landing page and user management interface
-AskDunzo is a browser extension marketing website built as a full-stack React application with Express.js backend.
-The platform showcases a browser extension that allows users to add custom features to any website through simple requests.
-The website serves as both a marketing landing page and a user dashboard with authentication.
+2. **Browser Extension** - A Chrome extension that allows users to add custom features to any website through simple requests
+3. **AI Service Backend** - API endpoints that process feature requests and generate code using AI

+The platform enables users to transform any website by simply describing what they want, like adding dark mode or removing ads.
+The AI service analyzes the website's structure and generates code that matches the site's existing style.

 ## System Architecture